jnear/cs211-data-privacy/index.md

 See [this page](http://jupyter.org/install) for information on installing Jupyter; the Anaconda method is recommended, since it also installs the other libraries we will use in the course.

-Homework will be turned in via Blackboard.
+Homework will be turned in and graded via gradescope.
+You should receive an email with a link to activate your account after the semester begins.
+Complete instructions for assignment submission will be available here with the release of the first homework assignment.
+Please let me know if you have any trouble with gradescope.

  - (homeworks TBA)